Tejas204/Tejas204/README.md

 I am working as an Analyst at Deloitte USI.
 I am a graduate in Computer Engineering from VESIT, Mumbai.
 I am interested in full-stack web development, machine learning and deep learning.

-* 🌍  I'm based in Mumbai
+* I'm based in Mumbai
-* ✉️  You can contact me at [https://www.linkedin.com/in/tejas-dhopavkar-6178881b0/](mailto:https://www.linkedin.com/in/tejas-dhopavkar-6178881b0/)
+* You can contact me at: [my email](tejasdhopavkar2000@gmail.com)
-* 🧠  I'm learning React JS, ServiceNow
+* I'm learning React JS, ServiceNow
-* ⚡  I like to play badminton
+* I like to play badminton

 ### Skills